longhowlam/snowflake_cars_prediction/README.md

 # Demo snowflake notebook on snowpark ML

-## Intro
+## Introduction

+This repo contains some info to
+* setup snowflake (for machine learning),
+* an example cars data set
-This repo contains some info, a data set and a notebook demonstrating the use of [snowpark ML](https://docs.snowflake.com/en/developer-guide/snowflake-ml/overview).
+* a notebook demonstrating the use of [snowpark ML](https://docs.snowflake.com/en/developer-guide/snowflake-ml/overview).

 We'll train a machine learning model using a snowpark ML pipeline and register that pipeline in the snowpark model registery.
 The model can then be used for scoring new data.
+See the `carprice_prediction_snowflake_notebook.ipynb` notebook for more details.

 ## Setup account